-FAA PROTE Hypoxia Chamber at NWAC26
+FAA PROTE Hypoxia Chamber available at NWAC26 Friday through Sunday

 Pilots attending the Northwest Aviation Conference & Trade Show in 2026 will have a unique opportunity to participate in FAA hypoxia awareness training through the Portable Reduced Oxygen Training Enclosure (PROTE).
-This mobile hypoxia chamber, operated by the FAA’s aerospace physiology team, simulates the reduced oxygen environments encountered at high altitudes by lowering the percentage of oxygen in the air while keeping atmospheric pressure at ground level.

 During a PROTE session, participants breathe simulated “altitude” air that mimics the oxygen content found at altitudes up to the mid-20,000-foot range, allowing them to observe how their performance and mental acuity change as oxygen levels drop.
 Exercises often include simple tasks designed to highlight declines in cognitive and motor skills, helping pilots link specific symptoms to hypoxic exposure.